TopoMojo: Building Virtual Labs

 Gamespaces in the table show the following information:

-- Gamespace id or support code in Gameboard (e.g.
+- Gamespace id (e.g.

 e9416013) - Time remaining (if active)

-- User who is interacting with (or had interacted with) the gamespace
+- User who owns the gamespace

 View (Expanded)